nmarandi/QueryDisplayConfig/README.md

 - This program is intended to run on a Windows system.
 - Ensure that you have a valid Go environment set up.
+- GCC for Windows is required for the CGO method.
+You can download it from [MinGW](https://www.mingw-w64.org/downloads/).

 ## How to Use